pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     - [Application Logger] Application logger has been moved into `PimcoreApplicationLoggerBundle`.
 Please pay attention to the new namespaces for the classes from this bundle.
     - [Web2Print] has been moved to `pimcore/web-to-print-bundle` package.
       - Config `pimcore:documents:web_to_print` has been removed, please use `pimcore_web_to_print` in the PimcoreWebToPrintBundle instead.
-      - Print related Events have been moved from into PimcoreWebToPrintBundle.
+      - Print related Events have been moved into PimcoreWebToPrintBundle.
 Please check and adapt the Events' namespaces.
     - [Personalization and targeting] has been moved to `pimcore/personalization` package.
       - Config `pimcore:targeting:` has been removed, please use `pimcore_personalization.targeting` in the PimcorePersonalizationBundle instead.
       - Targeting is now using the opt-in approach and will not be enabled by default.
 Add following config to enable it: